Kong/docs.konghq.com/app/_hub/kong-inc/upstream-oauth/overview/_index.md

 title: Overview
 ---

-The Upstream OAuth plugin lets you manage OAuth flows between Kong Gateway and an upstream service.
+The Upstream OAuth plugin lets you manage OAuth flows between {{site.base_gateway}} and an upstream service.

 The plugin is designed to support storing tokens issued by the IdP in different backend formats.